Nef10/SwiftBeanCount/README.md

   Assets:Portfolio 7.50 CAD
 ```

+If multiple custom directives for the same setting exist, the latest one up until the end of the tax year is used.
+E.g. when generating tax slips for 2021, the latest directive up until 2021-12-31 is used.

 ### Dates

-Sometimes income is earned in one year, but only paid in another.
+Sometimes income is earned in one year, but only paid in another; or a sale is performed in one year but only settled in the next.
 You can change the year a transaction should count towards via the `tax-year` meta data on a transaction, e.g. `tax-year: "2022"`.

-If multiple custom directives for the same setting exist, the latest one up until the end of the tax year is used.
-E.g. when generating tax slips for 2021, the latest directive up until 2021-12-31 is used.

 ## How

 1) Load your ledger, e.g. via  [SwiftBeanCountParser](https://github.com/Nef10/SwiftBeanCountParser)
+2) Call one of the public functions on `TaxCalculator`, for example:
+    1) `TaxCalculator.generateTaxSlips(from ledger: Ledger, for year: Int)`
-2) Call `TaxCalculator.generateTaxSlips(from ledger: Ledger, for year: Int)`
+    2) `TaxCalculator.getTaxableSales(from ledger: Ledger, for year: Int)`

 Please also check out the complete documentation [here](https://nef10.github.io/SwiftBeanCountTax/).